RubinChu/r-pan-scaffolding/README.en.md

 # r-pan-scaffolding

 #### Description
-Source scaffolding for a personal file management system,[r-pan](http://pan.rubinchu.com)based on this scaffolding construction, I hope it will be helpful to friends who have a personal file system quickly.
+Source scaffolding for a personal file management system,[r-pan](https://pan.rubinchu.com)based on this scaffolding construction, I hope it will be helpful to friends who have a personal file system quickly.

 #### Version
-v2.0
+v3.0

+#### Version Updates
+* Added Recycle Bin function
+* Share functionality was added
+* Preview functionality has been optimized.
+This version will not use Nginx as a static resource server, but will provide its own preview service
+* Fixed some bugs

+#### Iterate directions for subsequent releases
+* Optimized Office Preview, which is not supported in this release
+* Optimize your website UI
+* Optimize uploads, support multiple file uploads, breakpoint continuation and so on
+* Optimize download, support breakpoint to continue downloading
+* Optimize sharing, add chat and friend system
+* Coming soon...

 #### Website image
 ![输入图片说明](https://images.gitee.com/uploads/images/2020/0705/210618_7ae41201_1506368.png "WX20200705-204847@2x.png")